jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 I have a gut feeling that automatic execution order may solve concurrency issues mathematically, by determining which things can be executed in parallel, and which things might be executed serially, independent of the ‘earthly’ logic of the methods, but approaching it like a mathematical equation consisting of references to objects and procedure calls.
 Multiple methods interweave to become a single method.
 I'm just not sure yet how, but I just have a hunch here.
 Execution order is fixed in normal programming languages, because it is text, in which an order is an inevitable fact, that you cannot go around.
 A diagram however might not have a specific order, so the execution order may be determined based on the correlation between individual elements.
 Perhaps this can prevent locking and waiting, and just make a single sequence out of two methods instead of two sequences waiting on each other, and eventually giving up.

 Unfortunately it is not clear yet which of the concepts might best solve control of concurrent use.
 I might prefer a scheme where a programmer might not even need to consider the problems around concurrent use anymore.
-I might might extend the explanations here after these specific concepts are better worked out.
+I might extend the explanations here after these specific concepts are better worked out.

 ### Communication between computers